Is Discovery’s ‘Deadliest Catch’ Canceled? The Show’s New Airtime Has Fans Concerned

 Alaskan crab fishing is a tough business to keep afloat, but it hasn’t stopped fishermen and women from their pursuits.
 On Discovery's Deadliest Catch, viewers watch as crews showcase bravery in treacherous waters in order to score big catches for revenue.
 And while the dangerous element of the job remains a factor — with many deaths and injuries coming to light — these fishermen and women continue to persevere.

-Billions of snow crabs have seemingly disappeared from the Bering Sea.
+'Deadliest Catch' was in danger of cancellation after billions of snow crabs have seemingly disappeared from the Bering Sea.

+Although there's no official word about Deadliest Catch's future, the show has received cancellation rumors several times since it aired in 2005.
 According to CNN, the Alaskan Board of Fisheries and North Pacific Fishery Management Council announced during the week of October 10, 2022, that the snow crab harvest has been canceled due to a vast decline in the snow crab population in the Bering Sea.

 “Snow crab is by far the most abundant of all the Bering Sea crab species that is caught commercially,” researcher Benjamin Daly told CNN.
 “So, the shock and awe of many billions missing from the population is worth noting — and that includes all the females and babies.”